Governors

 Dr Alan Gibson

-Register of Interests - Governor St Georges CE Primary School; Trustee St. George's Church, Chorley PCC
+Register of Interests - Governor St George's CE Primary School; Trustee - PCC Parish of Chorley St George and All Saints.

 Term of Office: – May 22 - May 26